-The ECCB and the ECCU Bankers Association have agreed that banks can extend moratorium to customers up to September 30, 2021 without an increase in the number of days past due on that facility.
+The ECCB and the ECCU Bankers Association have agreed that banks can further extend moratorium to customers up to March 31, 2021 without an increase in the number of days past due on that facility.
 As such, the ECCB has issued regulatory guidance to its ECCU banks which includes guidance on the temporary waiver for specified regulatory requirements specific to the Prudential Credit Guidelines.
 The International Accounting Standards Board (IASB) on March 27, 2020 published guidance notes on the impact of COVID-19 on the application of IFRS 9.

-Some of our customers has been extended moratoria on repayment in line with the agreement between the ECCB and the ECCU Bankers Association.
+Some of our customers have been extended moratoria on repayment in line with the agreement between the ECCB and the ECCU Bankers Association.
 The impact on customers' earnings and businesses and the Bank's revenue streams will be continuously assessed.
-However, as at reporting date, the Group is unable to quantify the potential impact, if any, this pandemic will have on its financial statements.
+As at reporting date, at least one year four months into the pandemic, the Bank continues to prudently manage delinquency and several customers have resumed scheduled payments.
+However, the Group has included a management overlay in the calculation of the ECL for the year ended June 30, 2021 to cushion some of the future potential impact, if any, this pandemic will have on its financial statements.
 The gravity of the impact will depend on the duration of the pandemic and the timeframe economies will take to rebound / recover.
-The Bank has, however. applied a COVID-19 overlay to the tourism portfolio in the calculation of the ECL for the year ended June 30, 2020.